robinwhitmore/jekylltechdocs/_includes/custom/cloud_des/gs_plans.md

 {%if site.project=="cloud"%}
 {% include note.html content="The App Center is not white-labeled.
 That is, the Weebly brand appears throughout the center." %}
 {%endif%}
 When a site is created, it must be associated with a plan, so you need to designate one of your plans as the default plan automatically assigned to every site (it can then be changed).
-If anyone attempts to add functionality to the site that its plan does't support, they will be asked to upgrade.<!--TODO: add link-->
+If anyone attempts to add functionality to the site that its plan does't support, they will be asked to {%if site.project=="designer"%}[upgrade](ds_gs_market.html) {%elsif site.project=="cloud"%}[upgrade](cl_gs_market.html){%endif%}.

 Your account representative will setup a default set of plans for you to get started.
 You use <a data-container="body" data-toggle="popover" data-content="{{site.data.glossary.Cloud_Admin}}">Cloud Admin</a> to add and edit your plans{%if site.project=="cloud"%} and if using ﻿plug-ins, import plans using the plug-in interface{% endif %}. ​